Looking for the best things to do in Chiang Mai? The largest city in northern Thailand has a lot to offer visitors for days.

 Night Market or Bazaar

 Shopping at an open-air market in a foreign country can be one of the most exciting things you can do on your trip.
-Where else can you hobnob with the locals, see and buy lots of amazing things – many of which you’ve never seen before – and engage in a little friendly banter with a person from a different culture with whom you can barely communicate?
-If this sounds like an adventure, then consider doing it at night, and it takes on a whole new meaning.
+Where else can you hobnob with the locals, see and buy many amazing things – many of which you’ve never seen before – and engage in a little friendly banter with a person from a different culture with whom you can barely communicate?
+If this sounds like an adventure, consider doing it at night, which takes on a whole new meaning.

-During the day, Chang Khlan Road is just a regular road, depressingly dotted with lots of the commercial icons you’ll see in your own country.
-As the sun goes down, however, the street comes alive with the hustle-and-bustle of anxious shoppers and vendors setting up their stalls.
-Street food is available too if you want to taste some cheap Thai eats.
+During the day, Chang Khlan Road is just a regular road, depressingly dotted with many commercial icons you’ll see in your own country.
+However, as the sun goes down, the street comes alive with the hustle-and-bustle of anxious shoppers and vendors setting up their stalls.
+Street food is also available if you want to taste some cheap Thai food.

 Visit Wat Chedi Luang Ruins